 \begin{theorem} In the setting of Theorem \ref{Theo3}, we have that

 \end{theorem}

-\begin{proof}[Proof of Theorem \ref{Theo4}] The proof of Theorem \ref{Theo4} follows from \ref{C1}-\ref{C2} by adapting the argument used in the proof of \cite[Theorem 3]{Berzunza2020}.
-It consists in two steps: convergence of the finite-dimensional distributions and tightness of the sequence of processes $(X_{n}, n \geq 1)$.
-Indeed, one only needs to be aware that, for fixed $t \geq 0$ and for $0 \leq i \leq \zeta(\tau_{n})-1$, the number of children $k_{s_{n}(t)}(u(i))$ of the vertex $u(i) \in \mathbf{f}_{\tau_{n}}(s_{n}(t))$ is distributed as a Binomial random variable with parameters $k_{u(i)}$ and $s_{n}(t)$.
+\begin{proof}[Proof of Theorem \ref{Theo4}] The proof of Theorem \ref{Theo4} follows from \ref{C1}-\ref{C2} by adapting the argument used in the proof of \cite[Theorem 3]{Berzunza2020} (see also \cite[Section 5]{Brou2016}).
+It involves two steps: convergence of the finite-dimensional distributions and tightness of the sequence of processes $(X_{n}, n \geq 1)$.
+Indeed, one only needs to be aware that, for fixed $t \geq 0$ and for $0 \leq i \leq \zeta(\tau_{n})-1$, the number of children $k_{s_{n}(t)}(u(i))$ of the vertex $u(i) \in \mathbf{f}_{\tau_{n}}(s_{n}(t))$ is distributed as a binomial random variable with parameters $(k_{u(i)}, s_{n}(t))$.
 Details are left to the interested reader. \end{proof}